Our Services

 Helpful Resources

-Bipolar disorder is a brain-based condition that causes distinct episodes of mania or hypomania and depression, not ordinary mood swings.
-Mood shifts are tied to genetics, brain and neurotransmitter differences, stress, and sleep disruption.
+Bipolar disorder is a brain-based mental health condition that causes distinct episodes of mania, hypomania, and depression—not ordinary mood swings.
+These mood shifts are linked to genetics, brain structure and neurotransmitter differences, stress, and sleep disruption.

 Bipolar disorder is a medical condition that affects how a person's brain regulates mood, energy, and activity levels.
 It is more than typical mood swings.
 Everyone experiences emotional highs and lows, but bipolar disorder involves distinct periods of unusually elevated mood (mania or hypomania) and periods of depression that can interfere with daily life, work, and relationships.